• Skip to primary navigation

 Types of Travel Insurance for Visitors to Canada

 Travel insurance for Canada provides a range of coverage options to protect you from unexpected disruptions and expenses during your trip.
-It includes coverage for both medical emergencies and travel-related incidents, offering peace of mind throughout your journey.
+It can cover both medical emergencies and travel-related incidents, offering peace of mind throughout your journey.

-- Emergency Medical Evacuation to the nearest facility or back home
+• Emergency Medical Evacuation and Repatriation – Pays for transportation to the nearest medical facility or back home if necessary.

-- Travel Delay for meals, accommodations, and transport
+• Travel Delay – Covers additional expenses for meals, accommodations, and transport due to unexpected delays.

-Read more about the various benefits of travel insurance and how to find the best plan based on your travel needs in our guide to Comprehensive Travel Insurance.
+Read more about the various benefits of travel insurance and how to find the best plan based on your needs in our article on Comprehensive Travel Insurance.

 What’s Excluded from Canadian Travel Insurance?